Prajwal5180/MIDP-Lab-With-Microsoft-Fabric/masterdoc/getting-started-MSSPL.md

 - **Fabric lakehouse** : Microsoft Fabric Lakehouse is a data architecture platform designed to store, manage, and analyze both structured and unstructured data in one unified location.
 It offers flexibility and scalability, enabling organizations to handle extensive data volumes through a range of tools and frameworks for processing and analysis.
 The platform integrates seamlessly with other data management and analytics tools, delivering a comprehensive solution for data engineering and analytics.

 - **Power BI** : Power BI is a suite of software services, applications, and connectors that collaborate to transform disparate data sources into cohesive, visually engaging, and interactive insights.
 Whether your data comes from an Excel spreadsheet or a mix of cloud-based and on-premises data warehouses, Power BI enables you to seamlessly connect to these sources, uncover and visualize key information, and share insights with anyone you choose.

-- **Extract, transform, load (ETL) process** : Extract, Transform, Load (ETL) is a data pipeline process designed to gather data from multiple sources, transform it based on business rules, and load it into a target data repository.
-During the transformation phase, which occurs in a specialized engine, staging tables are often used to temporarily store data while it is being processed before it is finalized and loaded into its destination.

 # Getting Started with the Lab